 In a South of Market studio, a dashboard glows like bioluminescence.
 Each fish is a data point.
 Each pixel, a decision waiting its turn.

 On a second screen, the Pacific appears as a heat map the color of oxidized copper.
-The product lead adjusts a flow that routes anomalies to field teams before a weekend backlog can formulary.
+The product lead adjusts a flow that routes anomalies to field teams before a weekend backlog can form.
 Outside, scooters whisper past.
 Inside, an ocean becomes a user vistas.

 What we examined to reach these findings

 Each source cross‑checks the others.
-Where stories diverged, we favored logs, timestamps, and error budgets over memory.
+Where narratives diverged, we favored logs, timestamps, and error budgets over memory.
 Where gaps remained, we — commentary speculatively tied to them as gaps instead of smoothing them away.

 Field reality: when the day runs out before the ocean does